-The Pacific Islands Monograph Series (PIMS), launched in 1983, publishes scholarly works in the humanities and social sciences.
+The Pacific Islands Monograph Series, launched in 1983, publishes scholarly works in the humanities and social sciences.
 The PIMS Editorial Board encourages submissions that address issues of concern beyond a single discipline.
 It is especially committed to promoting works by emerging and indigenous scholars.
 The series produces, on average, one book a year.
-Twenty-eight titles have appeared so far.
+Thirty titles have appeared so far.

 Teaching Oceania is a series of digital textbooks that focus on current and historic issues in the Pacific Region.
 Each volume is created with the collaboration of scholars from around the Pacific region to address the need for appropriate literature for undergraduate Pacific Islands Studies students.

 - The Pacific Collection at the University of Hawaiʻi at Mānoa Hamilton Library